Writing Picture Books

 I love writing picture books and sharing this joy with others.
 In these workshops we will explore a wide range of picture books, from beloved classics to recent hits, and will develop our own skills through hands-on activities and games.
 By the end of the course you will have:

-I’ve been publishing bestselling picture books since 2010, and also have sixteen years of teaching experience.
+I’ve been publishing bestselling picture books since 2010, and also have sixteen years of teaching experience in Higher Education.
 I love to create engaging, lively classes in which students learn through doing (and laughing!).

 Essentials

-- How much? £198 for 4 workshops (plus an optional £120 for individual feedback of up to two picture book manuscripts.
+• How much?
+Earlybird price of £198 for 4 workshops before April 30th, £220 thereafter (plus an optional £120 for individual feedback of up to two picture book manuscripts.
 Up to 2000 words in total).

 Course Outline: Week by Week

 Inspiration is everywhere.
 But it’s tough to know where to start.
-This workshop will focus on the power of creative constraints to generate ideas for stories.
+This workshop will focus on generating ideas for stories through the magic of creative constraints, and through connecting with what matters to young children.
 You’ll gain a toolkit of tips, tricks, and games to get the creative juices flowing!

 Feedback on your writing (optional extra for students on the course)